XAbirHasan/TicTacToe/README.md

 # TicTacToe
 This game was made in 2017.
 I use C++ for it.
-I also use min-max algorithm for the bot system, and you cannot able to win with this. ;)
+I also use the min-max algorithm for the bot system, and you cannot win with this. ;)

 ## Project description
 Name: Tic Tac Toe <br>